eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

   js/bundle.d09e9baeecc9cb712fc1.min.js (380 KiB)
 ```

-_Incredible, the bundle size has reduced dramatically, and the warning on the min.js.gz file has disappeared_
+_Incredible, the bundle size has reduced dramatically, and the warning on the min.js.gz file has disappeared._

 Inspecting the js bundle shows that the largest js file is only 118KB (minified + gzip) which is a massive improvement from the initial non gzip size of nearly 2MB and gzip size of 500Kb.

-If you are interested to see this working in action, please checkout the source code at [my github repo](https://github.com/eamsdev/MiniBlog).
+If you are interested in seeing this work in action, please checkout the source code at [my github repo](https://github.com/eamsdev/MiniBlog).

 ## Resources